MicrosoftDocs/SupportArticles-docs/Outlook/Client/profiles-and-accounts/metered-connection-warning.md

 ## Symptoms

-In Microsoft Outlook for Office 365, Outlook 2016, or Outlook 2013, you experience the following symptoms:
+In Outlook for Microsoft 365, Microsoft Outlook 2016, or Outlook 2013, you experience the following symptoms:

 - New email messages are not received.
 - When you send an email message, it is not sent and remains in the Outbox.